hopeman15/games-on-the-go/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Help make Games on the Goe better by creating a feature request.
+about: Help make Games on the Go better by creating a feature request.
+title: ''
-labels: feature :moneybag:
+labels: 'feature :moneybag:'
+assignees: ''

 ---

 Your feature request may already be reported!
 Please have a quick look in the